jphall663/gwsb_caio/README.md

 ## Basic Human AI Teaming Guidance

-* **Don't let AI decide for you, instead ...**
+* **Don't let AI decide for you, instead ask AI for ...**
-  * Ask AI for options and you pick the best option combined with real-world knowledge.
+  * options and you pick the best option combined with real-world knowledge.
-  * Ask AI for feedback and improvements to your own ideas or decisions.
+  * feedback and improvements to your own ideas or decisions.
+  * assistance with decision-making processes.

 * **Don't let AI answer a factual request for you, instead ...**
   * Search/research for the result yourself using a credible search engine (Kagi, Wayback Machine, Google Scholar) or libraries, books, indices, databases, or human experts.